Clinical Trials Related to Vaccines

 A vaccine is a biological preparation that provides active acquired immunity to a particular disease.
 A vaccine typically contains an agent that resembles a disease-causing microorganism and is often made from weakened or killed forms of the microbe, its toxins, or one of its surface proteins.
-The agent stimulates the body’s immune system to recognize the agent as a threat, destroy it, recognize and destroy any of these microorganisms that it later encounters.
+The agent stimulates the body’s immune system to recognize the agent as a threat, destroy it, and recognize and destroy any of these microorganisms that the body later encounters.

 RSV is a common respiratory virus that usually causes mild, cold-like symptoms.
 Most people recover in a week or two, but RSV can be serious, especially for infants and older adults.
 In fact, RSV is the most common cause of bronchiolitis (inflammation of the small airways in the lung) and pneumonia (infection of the lungs) in children younger than 1 year of age in the United States.
 It is also a significant cause of respiratory illness in older adults.